 The Accelerated BSN (BSN/ACC) option allows students with an earned baccalaureate degree to move through the baccalaureate pre-licensure program within a reduced time frame.
 Students in the BSN/ACC option begin coursework each May and complete the BSN program in 15 months.
-Courses are offered only full time with no breaks between sessions.
+Courses are offered only full-time.